Estadio Jorge "Calero" Suárez: Opening

-The modest stadium was built at the beginning of the 1940s and was until 1995 the mayor of that time, it was proposed to remodel the stadium and rename it.
+The stadium was built at the beginning of the 1940s and was until 1995 the mayor of that time, it was proposed to remodel the stadium and rename it.
 After its construction in 1996, a tribute to goalkeeper metapaneco with which he was named the stadium and its subsequent opening surrendered.

 History

 The stadium Metapan "Jorge 'Calero' Suarez Landaverde" Named after the former goalkeeper of the selection of the 70, Jorge 'Calero' Suarez Landaverde.
 "The Willows" was the first name of the municipal court of the city of Metapan, in honor of the number of trees of the family that had polvozo around the ground.
 Sixty years ago, back in the early 1940s.
 Isidro Menendez, then next to Metapan, had its location on this court.

 In 1995, an alderman of the municipal government in turn proposed to rename.
 They said it could take the name of the goalkeeper, leader of the metapaneco football.
 Thus it was that in 1996, after the completion of the work, which included the bleachers the east side and roof-1 was given a tribute in life he was selected national and member of several national, Guatemalans and even Canadian teams.

 To date, the stadium is known and the name of the 'Calero' Suarez.
 Among the rest of the 1999-2000 and 2000-2001 seasons when Isidro Metapan was in the Liga de Ascenso, it allowed the mayor's proposal, Gumercindo Landaverde, would include the main points engramillado and stadium lighting.
 Later that year, the engramillado and lighting were engendered by the previous government edilicio Metapan.

+The stadium was remodeled in 2015.